-I work as a research communications specialist at a public university in Colorado, which feeds the part of me that’s passionate about science, innovation, and the stories behind it.
-I’m also pursuing a Master’s degree in Literature, with a focus on spirituality in late 19th and early 20th century fiction, particularly in terms of its evolving relationship with science and ethics.
+I work at a public university in Colorado, which feeds the part of me that’s passionate about science, innovation, and the stories behind it.
+I also just completed a Master’s degree in Literature, with a focus on spirituality in late 19th and early 20th century fiction, particularly in terms of its evolving relationship with science and ethics.
 But if I’m being honest, I’m interested in everything, which would be why my “to-read” shelf on Goodreads currently contains 800+ books.
 (Yes, I’ll die before I read them all.
-In fact, if I’m blessed with a long life, I expect that number to be three times as high when I finally bite the dust.)
+In fact, if I’m blessed with a long life, I expect that number to be twice as high when I finally bite the dust.)

-You’ll find me talking a lot about faith here, too—practices, theologies, frustrations, epiphanies—all those things that make up what one might call a spiritual walk.
+You’ll find me talking a lot about faith here, too—practices, theologies, frustrations, epiphanies.
 I consider myself a Christian universalist with a deep well of hope for people + creation, trust in the cruciform pattern of reality, and respect for the mystic strains of all religious traditions.
 I think God isn’t picky about how God speaks.
 The question is—who’s listening?

 A gravitational lens is a mass of matter that’s capable of bending light as it travels toward the observer.